About the Author

 Charlottesville, VA 22904, USA

-I am a research scholar and explorer conducting some of the most innovative and unique research and exploration in Tibet today, with a focus on the historical, textual, archaeological, and ethnographic study of the pre-Buddhist era and its contemporary legacy.
-I have led many pioneering research expeditions to isolated parts of the Himalaya and Tibet, which have resulted in the publication of landmark books with major academic presses.
+I am a research scholar and explorer conducting pioneering work in Tibet, with a focus on the textual, archaeological, and ethnographic study of the pre-Buddhist era and its continuing legacy in the historical and contemporary milieux.
+I have led many research expeditions to isolated parts of the Himalaya and Tibet, which have resulted in the publication of landmark books with major academic presses.

 Educational and Research Overview